-- The entire neuronal circuitry that controls emotional behavior and motivational drives. - they are an interconnected complex of basal brain elements. - Located in the middle of all these structures is the extremely small hypothalamus.
-So any thing related to emotions, behavior or motivation will be related to these structures that are part of limbic system. - the ring of limbic cortex functions as a two-way communication and association linkage between the neocortex and the lower limbic structures.
+- The entire neuronal circuitry that controls emotional behavior and motivational drives. - they are an interconnected complex of basal brain elements. - Located in the middle of all these structures is the extremely small hypothalamus. - the ring of limbic cortex functions as a two-way communication and association linkage between the neocortex and the lower limbic structures.